vgari001/template-lab-01-intro-to-sct/README.md

 git commit -m "Add initial files”
 ```

-Every commit needs a "commit message" that describes what changes we made in the repo.
+Every commit needs a "commit message" that describes what changes were made in the repo.
 Writing clear, succinct, informative commit messages is one of the keys to using Git effectively.
 In this case we passed the `-m` flag to Git so we could write the commit message in the command line.
-If we did not pass a flag, then Git would have opened the Vim editor for us to type a longer commit message which is useful when you are commiting more major changes which require more explination.
+If we did not pass a flag, then Git would have opened the Vim editor for us to type a longer commit message which is useful when you are commiting more major changes which require more explanation.

 That was not a very informative commit message, so lets edit it to be something more informative.
 Anytime you need to modify the last commit that you made, you need to amend it, which is done through the following command: